formalms/formalms/readme.txt

 *		 extension=php_openssl.dll
 ***************************/

--) To setup for the first time the project for development:
+-) To setup the first time the project for development:

-    copy and rename /test/behat/behat_cofnig.yml.dist and change 'base_url' to your needs, then:
+    copy and rename /test/behat/behat_config.yml.dist and change 'base_url' to your needs, then:

-    php composer.phar install
+    cd html && php ../composer.phar install

 -) To update the project libraries during development (after an update):